 For those who are coming in via Amtrak, Greyhound, or Megabus, you'll likely find that your drop off is in the heart of Downtown Pittsburgh.
 The Amtrak Station is on Liberty Avenue near the Downtown/Strip District border, the Greyhound bus station is on 11th just a few blocks away, and Megabus tends to pick up and drop off nearby too (although this could change).

 Reaching your final destination from here follows a lot of the same thoughts as above.
 If you're staying in Downtown proper or the Strip District, you may be able to walk rather easily within 5-15 minutes.
-Further out, a bus or Uber ride is your best bet to quickly reach your hotel or Airbnb.
+Further out, a bus or Uber ride is your best bet to quickly reach your hotel or apartment rental.